taniagmangolini/awesome_kreport_charts/README.md

 #### Import as a package

-You can import it as module to your own project and generate the charts as the example below:
+You can import it to your own project and generate the charts as the example below:

 ```
 from awesome_kreport_charts.models.command import CommandSet